is a 2001 thriller starring Johnny Depp

-- Composite Character: Johnny Depp's character is a cross between Abberline & Robert Lees, though physically he resembles Prince Eddy more closely.
+- Composite Character: Johnny Depp's character is a cross between Abberline and Robert Lees, though physically he resembles Prince Eddy more closely.

 - Connect the Deaths: Inspector Abberline does this on a map.

-- Death by Childbirth: Abberline's wife passed away giving birth to their son.
+- Death by Childbirth: Abberline's wife died giving birth to their son.

 - Dies Wide Open: One of the victims died this way.

 - Doubling For London: Prague, using backlot sets rather than city streets.

-- Downer Ending: The hero didn't get the girl and commits suicide.
+- Downer Ending: The hero didn't get the girl and killed himself.
 The Ripper evades justice by lobotomy, although that's not necessarily a plus in his case.

 - Eagle-Eye Detection